Graphic Design plays a crucial rule in marketing activities of varied business verticals

 Graphic design is a highly sought-after skill.
 There is a constant need to produce high-quality design, whether it’s for presentation themes, advertisements, websites, PowerPoint designs, logos, videos, or web content.
 If you want the lowdown on all the graphic design basics, you’ve come to the right place because we’re going to present simple tips covering them.
-Here are eight basic design principles to keep in mind when working with visuals and creating graphics.
+Here are eight basic principles for a perfect design and by following these principles for a perfect design, one can strike a balance between and text.

 Similar or related elements should be grouped together to create a relationship between them.
-Proximity could mean they are connected visually another way, such as by color, typography, size, etc. This helps to create a relationship between similar or related elements.
+Proximity could mean they are connected visually another way, such as by color, typography, size, etc. Proximity is one of the key principles for a perfect design that helps to create a relationship between similar or related elements.

 Hierarchy can be achieved through: